 Community groups, private and public sectors are involved in the practice of orchid cultivation.

 For example, The Orchid Society of South East Asia (OSSEA) promotes the conservation, hybridisation, and cultivation of orchids.
-The Singapore Orchid Growers’ Association (SOGA) is another group made up of local orchid growers who seek to exchange ideas and share knowledge.

 There are also various gardening interest groups and individuals who grow orchids as a hobby and as a form of enjoyment.
 Orchids are also commonly grown by home owners and in community gardens as part of the Community in Bloom Initiatives.